NullixAT/framelix-core/README.md

-# Framelix Core
+# Framelix Full-Stack PHP Framework
 Framelix is a full-stack framework for PHP 8.1 and higher.
 It's main focus is to provide features for agile development of data management applications.
-A full featured responsive backend with a big set of features for your daily business in data manegement development.
+It contains a full-featured responsive backend with a big set of features for your daily business in data manegement development.
+Make your apps fast and reliable in no time.

-## Pre-Alpha

-This repository is currently in pre-alpha, in constant changes.
-I develop the core and tests from ground up.
-I let you know when there is something new to test it out.
-I will try to make some projects based on this framework available in early/mid 2022

-## Submodule
+## How to use

-This repository is only for developers.
-There are products and applications that are based on this core, but this repository only contains the core module where you can start developing your own modules from.
+We have (a work in progress) docs page, https://nullixat.github.io/framelix-docs/

 ## Main Features
 * Built-In responsive backend - Don't worry about layout, build business logic.
-* Full featured form generator - Data manegement requires forms very often.
+* Full-featured form generator - Data manegement requires forms very often.
 We focused on that from the beginning.
 * Built-In JS/SCSS compiler/bundler - Write newest JS code, automatically compiled to browser standards
 * Model-View-Controller alike development - Kind of MVC but simplified and reduced to what is really required.
 * Nearly 100% auto-completion support in your editor out of the box.
 We have some neat dev-tricks that you might have not known yet.